BONS-AI-VCA-AMC/Robustness/README.md

 incorporating the aforementioned corruptions.
 In the original paper, we included corruptions up to severity level 5, as they are clinically calibrated and still realistic at that level.
 The paper revealed a performance drop of up to **14%** on the robustness test set.\
 \
-An other uption could be to only evaluated upto severity level 2, wich represent the amount of image degradation expected in 'expert level' datasets.
+An other option could be to only evaluated upto severity level 2, which represent the amount of image degradation expected in 'expert level' datasets.
 Alternatively, for those seeking to assess robustness in extreme scenarios, the evaluation could extend to severity levels 8, 9, and 10.\
 \
 To generate the Robustness test set, use the following command: